copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## One For All
--30 Defense and bonus ablative HP until the start of your turn.
+-30 defense and bonus ablative HP until the start of your turn.
 You are a high cover object until you move or attack.
 * {% AP1 ET %}
 * Can be used with a Momentum action.

 ## Open Fire
-+10 Aim and +10 Crit with ranged attacks against targets at full health.
++10 aim and +10 crit with ranged attacks against targets at full health.

 ## Overcharge
-+5 Aim per Focus and +10 Crit per Focus to melee attacks.
++5 aim per Focus and +10 crit per Focus to melee attacks.

 ## Overdrive
 Gain an action.
 No action ends turn.
 While in Overdrive, your aim decays by -15 per primary weapon attack until the start of your turn.